 Bet Editing

-You’ve placed a £10 bet on Man United to beat Arsenal 2-0 at 8/1, you stand to win £80.
-It’s the 75th minute and United are winning 2-0, you are watching the game and you can see the match is starting to open up, players are getting tired and Arsenal are trying to get back into the game, you’re worried there is likely to be another goal in the match.
+You’ve placed a £10 bet on Man United to beat Arsenal 2-0 at 8/1, so you stand to win £80.
+It’s the 75th minute and United are winning 2-0, you are watching the game and you can see the match is starting to open up, players are getting tired and Arsenal are trying to get back into the game, you’re worried that a late goal is coming.

 At this point cash out is offering you 5/1, this means you can cash out your winning bet and get £50 safe in the knowledge that if there is another goal in the game you still win.
-If the match now ends 3-0 or 2-1 you are sitting pretty and you avoided the stress at the end of the game, however if the game finishes 2-0 you just lost out on an additional £30.
+If you take it ans the match ends 3-0 or 2-1 you are sitting pretty, plus, you avoided the stress at the end of the game.
+However, if that late goal never comes and the game does indeed finish 2-0, you just lost out on an additional £30.

-Another example would be you’ve on an outsider, let’s say Wales to win the European Championships at 200/1.
-They have reached the quarter finals with a bit of luck, grit and determination but you’re thinking this is probably about as far as they are going to get.
+Another example would be you’ve bet £10 on an outsider, let’s say Wales to win the European Championships at 200/1.
+They have reached the quarter finals with a bit (a lot) of luck, grit, and determination, but you’re thinking this is probably about as far as they are going to get.
 Cash Out at this point might be offering say £300.
-OK so you could win £2000 if Wales win the tournament but more likely than not you will lose this bet so good opportunity to cash in.
-This example is a good one for using partial cash out too.
+OK so you could win £2,000 if Wales win the tournament, but more likely than not you will lose this bet so that £300 presents a good opportunity to cash in.
+This example is a good one for using partial cash out too, as you could leave a little bit in for the fun of it and still cash out enough to be a few hundred quid up.

 Sometimes a bet isn’t going well and it looks like there is little possibility of it changing.
 These are the times when using cash out can at least give you some of your stake back if you’ve backed a dud.

-Let’s say you’ve bet on Andy Murray to beat Novak Djokovic, £10 at 2/1.
+Let’s say you’ve bet on Andy Murray to beat Novak Djokovic, staking £10 at 2/1.
 The match starts well and after two sets its 1-1.
-In the third set Murray’s temperament starts to change, you can see he’s getting annoyed and Djocovic is getting the psychological edge.
+In the third set, Murray’s temperament starts to change, you can see he’s getting annoyed and Djokovic is getting the psychological edge.
 You’ve seen this happen before and you think the game is now a lost cause.
 Cash Out is offering you £10, i.e. your stake back, and you take it.
-As you predicted Djokovic moves up a gear, Murray gets frustrated and he loses by 3 sets to 1, but critically you didn’t lose any money.
+As you predicted Djokovic moves up a gear, Murray gets frustrated and he loses by 3 sets to 1, but critically, you had a lucky escape and didn’t lose any money.

 Let’s take another more polarised example.
-You’ve punted on Lewis Hamilton to win a grand prix at 4/1 with £10.
+You’ve punted on Lewis Hamilton to win a grand prix at 4/1 with a £10 bet.
 Hamilton has a blow out on lap one and ends up near the back of the grid.
 Cash Out is offering you £2.75 back.
-Experience tells you he is very unlikely to win from here (but not impossible), you look at the probabilities and it’s a less than 5% chance.
-Cash Out however is offering you 27.5% of your stake back so on balance if you took this approach 20 times over 20 identical races you would get £55 back.
-If on the other hand you didn’t take cash out then the probabilities say Hamilton would win one of those 20 races from that position, at 4/1 with your £10 stake back gives you £50.
-In this case overall it makes more sense to do cash out.
+Experience tells you he is very unlikely to win from here (but not impossible), so you look at the probabilities and it’s a less than 5% chance.
+Cash Out however is offering you 27.5% of your stake back, so on balance, if you took this approach 20 times over 20 identical races you would get £55 back.
+If, on the other hand, you didn’t take cash out, then the probabilities say Hamilton would win one of those 20 races from that position, at 4/1 with your £10 stake back gives you £50.
+In this case, it makes more sense overall to do cash out.

-Every situation needs to be judged on its own merits.
-Try to use information and knowledge to work out the probability of winning in the long run with cash out.
+Every situation needs to be judged on its own merits though, so try to use information and knowledge to work out the probability of winning in the long run with cash out.
 Try not to get sucked in by fear or stress and keep your decision making objective.

 Use Your Head not Your Heart, Look at Probabilities

-Bookmakers don’t run cash out just for the punters benefit, they run it because they hope, on balance, that people will take their money and run when probability says they shouldn’t.
-A great example of this is Leicester winning the Premier League at 5000/1 in 2015/16 season.
-Many punters cashed in their bets early simply because they couldn’t stand to lose such vast sums of money if Leicester slipped up.
+Bookmakers don’t run cash out just for the punters benefit, they run it because they hope that people will take their money and run when probability says they shouldn’t.
+A great example of this is Leicester winning the Premier League at 5000/1 in the 2015/16 season.
+Many punters cashed in their bets early simply because they couldn’t stand to miss out on the sort of money they were being offered to cash out if Leicester slipped up.
 Looking back at this it was a very stupid thing to do.
 Leicester had the momentum, points lead and quality to maintain their title charge and any objective punter would have seen this.
-In this instance the cash out facility played on people’s fears and led them to exchange a much lower payout for less stress.
-Leicester won the league with three games to play leaving many punters sore.
+In this instance, the cash out facility played on people’s fears and led them to exchange a much lower payout for less stress.
+Leicester won the league with three games still to play, leaving many punters sore.

 What Sports and Markets is Cash Out Available On?

-Football match result singles are available pretty much everywhere, beyond this it depends on the bookie.
-Our recommended cash out betting sites at the top of this page provide the feature for a range of sports and a good depth of market.
+There is no decisive answer to this, although football match result singles are available pretty much everywhere, but beyond this it depends on the bookie.
+Our recommended cash out betting sites at the top of this page provide the feature for a large range of sports and a good depth of market.

-William Hill for example provide cash in on the following sports markets: American Football, Baseball, Basketball, Ice Hockey (so American Sports), Aussie Rules, Beach Volleyball and Volleyball, Boxing, Cricket, Darts, eSports, Football, Gaelic Football, Golf, Handball, Horse Racing, Hurling, Rugby League & Union, Snooker, Tennis and UFC.
+William Hill, for example, provide cash out on the following sports markets: American Football, Baseball, Basketball, Ice Hockey (so American Sports), Aussie Rules, Beach Volleyball and Volleyball, Boxing, Cricket, Darts, eSports, Football, Gaelic Football, Golf, Handball, Horse Racing, Hurling, Rugby League & Union, Snooker, Tennis and UFC.

 In terms of market depth you will find pretty much every football bet available, both pre-match and in play.
-If however you are betting on say darts you may find only the main match result and correct score markets are available.
+If you are betting on say darts, however, you may find only the main match result and correct score markets are available.

 Most bookmakers now offer cash out on both single and straight multiple bets.
 In general you won’t be able to cash out forecast, tricast, conditional and full cover bets such as Lucky 15/31/63.

-Yes it is now even possible to cash out on a win single or each way bet during a live horse race.
-Betfair were the first to offer this feature.
+Yes, it is now even possible to cash out on a win single or each way bet during a live horse race.
+Betfair were the first to offer this feature, but they were soon joined by more.

-Live cash out odds are based on a mathematical formula used by bookmakers.
+Live cash out odds are based on a mathematical formula used by bookmakers and their 3rd party odds providers where appropriate.
 These formulas vary slightly between bookies but basically it is a ratio of the original odds you were given versus the live odds at the time you want to take the cash out.

 You can work out the odds that you are being offered through simple division.